Benjamin A. Bidlack: Career

 Shortly after admittance to the state bar in 1825, Bidlack was appointed deputy attorney of Luzerne County, Pennsylvania.
 In 1829 he married Margaret Wallace.
 The couple had seven children.
 In 1830, he moved to Milford, Pennsylvania and entered the newspaper business.
 He began as publisher of the Republican Farmer.
 He later sold his interest in the paper and started the Northern Eagle, the first newspaper in Pike County, Pennsylvania.
 In 1834, he served as treasurer of Pike County.

 Bidlack returned to Wilkes-Barre and was elected to the Pennsylvania House of Representatives in 1835-1836.
 In 1840 he was elected to the U.S. House of Representatives and re-elected in 1842.
 As a congressman, Bidlack became sympathetic to the case of Frances Slocum, a white woman who had been abducted as a child and raised by the Miami people.
 Slocum was fully assimilated into the Native American culture and was accepted as one of its members.
 In 1845, Congress passed a joint resolution originally introduced by Bidlack that exempted Slocum and twenty-one of her Miami relatives from removal to Kansas Territory.

 After Bidlack lost his bid for reelection in 1844, President James Polk appointed him chargé d'affaires to New Granada on the recommendation of James Buchanan, the new secretary of state.
 Bidlack was instructed to gather information about crossing routes on the Isthmus of Panama and prevent other nations from securing transit rights from New Granada.
 However, both Bidlack and New Granada were concerned by the aggressive intentions of the French and British in the region, so Bidlack exceeded his instructions by negotiating a treaty giving the US transit rights on the isthmus in exchange for a US guarantee of New Granada's sovereignty and neutrality.
 His counterpart in the negotiations was New Granada's commissioner Manuel María Mallarino.

 The treaty was the only instance in the nineteenth-century where the United States committed to defend the sovereignty of a Latin American state at the request of that state.
 President Polk was surprised by Bidlack's actions and initially opposed the treaty because of the commitment to defend New Granada.
 He later threw his support behind the measure which received final ratification by Congress on 10 June 1848.
 Eventually, the pact helped pave the way for the construction of the Panama Canal.

-He died in Bogotá, Colombia on February 6, 1849, aged 44.
+He died in Bogotá, New Granada (today Colombia) on February 6, 1849, aged 44.
 He was interred in the English Cemetery.